SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

 > **Please note**

-> The prefix that you have entered will be added to the names of the repository objects that are generated, namely the **Service Consumption Model** and the **abstract entity**.
+> The prefix that you have entered will be added to the names of the repository objects that are generated, namely the **abstract entity(ies)**.
-> If you don't select a prefix and if the wizard finds out that there would be name clashes the wizard will propse unique names by adding arbritrary characters to the repository object names.
+> If you don't select a prefix and if the wizard finds out that there would be name clashes the wizard will propse unique names by adding arbitrary characters to the repository object names.
 In any case you will be able to change the values that will be proposed by this wizard.

  ![OData consumption proxy](images/1050.png)

 6. Check the **ABAP Artifact Name** and click **Next**.

-   You will notice that the name of the ABAP artifact has been set to **`ZRAP_####_SEPMRA_I_PRODUCT_E`** since we have provided the prefix **`RAP_#### _`**
+   You will notice that the name of the ABAP artifact has been set to `ZRAP_####_SEPMRA_I_PRODUCT_E` since we have provided the prefix `RAP_####_`.

    Press **Next**.

 > Additional Information

 > If you have not provided a prefix the ABAP Artifact Name might contain several arbritray characters that have been added to the name **ZSEPMRA_I_PRODUCT**.
 This can happen if other users in the same system have already imported the same $metadata file.
-In order to avoid name clashes the wizard then adds arbritrary characters so that a unique name for the ABAP artifact is ensured.
+In order to avoid name clashes the wizard then adds arbitrary characters so that a unique name for the ABAP artifact is ensured.

 ![Define Entity Set](images/1060.png)